Boeing's astronaut capsule has not yet reached desired orbit - company

+The mission by Boeing’s CST-100 Starliner astronaut capsule is a milestone test for the U.S. aerospace firm, which is vying with SpaceX to revive NASA’s human spaceflight capabilities.

-The CST-100 Starliner astronaut capsule was not yet in the desired orbit after its launch earlier from Cape Canaveral in Florida, a Boeing spokeswoman said.
+The Starliner was not yet in the desired orbit after its launch earlier from Cape Canaveral in Florida, a Boeing spokeswoman said.

-The U.S. space agency NASA said the spacecraft was currently in a stable position but not in its “planned orbit”.
+NASA Administrator Jim Bridenstine said in a tweet that Starliner was in a stable orbit but that the burn needed for a rendezvous with the space station had not taken place.
+Flight controllers were assessing the next steps, he said.

 The spacecraft, a cone-shaped pod with seven astronaut seats, blasted off from Cape Canaveral at 6:36 a.m.
 (1136 GMT) atop an Atlas V rocket from Boeing-Lockheed Martin Corp’s (LMT.N) United Launch Alliance.